weeblrpress/clearstatus/README.md

 ## Logo change

+You can include your organization log in all pages header.
 Upload your logo to the `/static/images` folder using GitHub/Gitlab upload feature.
-Then make sure the corresponding logo name is correctly set in  `config.yml`
+Then make sure the corresponding logo name is correctly set in  `config.yml`.
+Leave that setting empty if you do not have any logo.

 ````
 logo: "/images/our-logo.png"